Ross65536/job-scheduler/DESIGN.md

 The `-c` flag specifies the server location.
 This could be cached between command executions to simplify the interface

-If the backend returns error messages these can be additionally displayed to the user, otherwise the HTTP error codes are translated to a human friendly erorr message (on stderr).
+If the backend returns error messages these can be additionally displayed to the user, otherwise the HTTP error codes are translated to a human friendly error message (on stderr).

 ## AUTH